SyedIbrahimHamza/Login-System/README.md

 Taking user input with input()
 Validating user input
 Using while loops
+Creating an infinite loop with while True
+Using break to exit a loop
 Checking whether a value exists inside a list
 Checking whether a key exists in a dictionary
 Storing username and password data
 Using conditional logic
 Using the and logical operator
+Comparing values
 Preventing duplicate usernames
 Verifying login credentials
 Handling successful and failed login attempts
+Creating an exit option
-Building a basic terminal-based authentication system Project Status
+Building a continuous terminal-based menu
+Project Status

 This project is currently in progress.